1899

 - February 9, 1905 – The Metropolitan asks for the passage of an ordinance permitting AE&C trains to operate over the “L” to the Fifth Avenue Terminal and the Metropolitan to operate over the tracks of the AE&C to the Desplaines River

-- March 8, 1905 – AE&C ends local service between Forest Park and 52nd Avenue and begins operating to downtown Chicago over the Metropolitan West Side Elevated.
+- March 11, 1905 – The AE&C ends local service between Forest Park and 52nd Avenue and begins operating to downtown Chicago over the Metropolitan West Side Elevated.
 The Metropolitan extends Garfield Park rapid transit service west from 52nd Avenue to Forest Park.

-- November 23, 1905 – Cook County & Southern Railroad is incorporated
+- November 23, 1905 – The Cook County and Southern Railroad is incorporated

-- March 18, 1906 – The Cook County & Southern Railroad (Mt.
-Carmel branch) enters service
+- March 18, 1906 – The Cook County and Southern Railroad enters service

-- March 26, 1906 – The Elgin, Aurora & Southern Traction Company (the Fox River Lines) and the Aurora, Elgin & Chicago Railway (the Great Third Rail) are formally consolidated into the Aurora, Elgin & Chicago Railroad
+- March 26, 1906 – The Elgin, Aurora and Southern Traction Company (the Fox River Lines) and the Aurora, Elgin and Chicago Railway (the Great Third Rail) are formally consolidated into the Aurora, Elgin and Chicago Railroad

-- December 1909 – Chicago Wheaton & Western extends service to Geneva
+- December 1, 1909 – The Chicago, Wheaton & Western extends service to Geneva

-- August 25, 1910 – Chicago Wheaton & Western extends service to St. Charles
+- August 25, 1910 – The Chicago, Wheaton & Western extends service to St. Charles

 - March, 24, 1913 – Fire destroys the general offices in Wheaton